fluid-project/infusion-docs/src/documents/ConditionalSubpanels.md

 * Panel definitions are the same for controlling subpanels, conditional subpanels and regular subpanels; there is no difference.

-## Examples

-### Auxiliary schema for one controlling preference with two conditional preferences
+## Example: Auxiliary schema for one controlling preference with two conditional preferences

 ```json5
 {